aww/cs_practice/README.md

-cs_practice
+Computer Science Practice
 ===========

-Computer science practice - algorithms and data structures in Python
+Algorithms and data structures in Python

+This repository started while I was refreshing my understanding of classic data structures and algorithms in computer science for the Insight Data Science Fellows Program (http://insightdatascience.com/).